unlikelyso/unlikelyso/src/blog/aita-at-work.md

     Copying a colleague's manager on an email when asking that colleague to complete a task.
   </li>
   <li>
-    Engineers take the initiative to make a product or design decision without communicating their intent (#2 in <a
+    Engineers take the initiative to
+    <a href="/10-ways-to-piss-off-your-designer-without-even-trying/">make a product or design decision without communicating</a> their intent.
-    href="/10-ways-to-piss-off-your-designer-without-even-trying/">“10 ways
-    to piss off your designer without even trying</a>," but all items on that list apply).
   </li>
   <li>
     A team member disagrees with the product or company direction but doesn't say anything during